 Tip: this dressing is easier to mix if you let the tahini come to room temperature first.
 This is especially true if you are using the bottom of the jar of tahini, which tends to be thicker than the top part of the jar.
-Then it will firm up a bit in the refrigerator.
-Keeps for two weeks – if it lasts that long!
+Then the dressing will firm up a bit in the refrigerator.
+Keeps for two weeks - if it lasts that long!

 This dressing is also great as a dip for vegetables or pita bread.
 If you'd like it to be a bit thicker, just use a little less water.

 Images of recommended items are affiliate links.
 If you click on a link and purchase an item, I may earn a small commission from the sale.
 This supports me in my blogging and I thank you!

 Enjoy the recipe, and please leave a comment if you make it.